-Playing in the snow, bundling up in your favorite sweater, and drinking hot cocoa are all fun in the winter, but cold weather can be brutal on your body.
-It can dry out skin, make lips chapped, even make your teeth hurt!
+Playing in the snow, bundling up in your favorite sweater, and drinking hot cocoa are all fun in the winter,

 Here are some tips for avoiding tooth pain this winter so you and your family can get back to your snowball fight: